-Pain has two components – physical (injury) and psychological (expression).
-Stress (extreme of any emotion such as anxiety, apprehension, fear etc) – amplifies pain and complicates pain.
+Pain has two components: physical (injury) and psychological (expression).
+Stress (extreme of any emotion such as anxiety, apprehension, fear etc) amplifies pain and complicates pain.

 Bed rest > 2 days delays recovery – worsen psychological component of pain.
 Active rest is the key to early healing.

 Lumbar Belts / Neck Collars > 7 days are proven to be BAD – cause wasting of neck/trunk muscles.
 Hence avoid their long term use.

 Physiotherapy/pain killers are NOT effective in changing the natural course of healing.
 Analgesics can betaken on-demand basis.

-In patients with >2 years of back & neck pain – incidence of depression is >80% and antidepressants are of proven benefit.
+In patients with >2 years of back & neck pain – the incidence of depression is >80% and antidepressants are of proven benefit.

-Smoking has direct link with back & neck pain because of its role in causation and acceleration of disc degeneration – Hence quit smoking.
+Smoking has a direct link with back & neck pain because of its role in causation and acceleration of disc degeneration – Hence quit smoking.

-Over weight increases strain on the back and thus causes backpain
+Overweight increases strain on the back and thus causes backpain

-Eugene Carraggee (Stanford University, USA) published a paper in New England Journal of Medicine 2005; 352: 1891-98.
+Eugene Carraggee (Stanford University, USA) published a paper in the New England Journal of Medicine 2005; 352: 1891-98.
 He analyzed MRI’s of thousands of normal volunteers between 20-40 years of age who never had back pain.
 He found Slip Disc (55%), Disc Degeneration (60%), Annular Tears (30%) and High Intensity Zone (25%) in > 80% of study population on MRI.

 When in pain, be within its limits (listen to your body, not to anybody else) and Stay active.
 Don’t provoke/increase the pain by any activity, as it means that the injury or damage is being increased before nature heals it.

 (Indications for MRI and Surgery are the same)

 Back/Neck pain has episodic occurrence.
-With increasing age and repeated episodes, natural healing capacity reduces and risk of recurrence and persistence of pain increases.
+With increasing age and repeated episodes, natural healing capacity reduces and the risk of recurrence and persistence of pain increases.

-Spine consists of 33 bones and every two bones are connected with each other by three joints (bearings).
+The spine consists of 33 bones and every two bones are connected with each other by three joints (bearings).
 For these joints, movement is life.
 If they don’t move for a while, they get jammed and then they break on attempted /forced movement.

-For an expert diagnosis and treatment for all your neck and spine problems, consult our spine surgeon Dr. Vidyadhara S. Click this link: https://bit.ly/2F1WcLw
+Consult our spine surgeon Dr.S Vidyadhara for an expert diagnosis and treatment for all your neck and spine problems.